influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 #### Arguments

+Optional arguments are enclosed in brackets.

-- `-portable`: Use the new Enterprise-compatible backup format.
-Recommended for InfluxDB OSS.
+- `-portable`: Use the new Enterprise-compatible backup format for InfluxDB OSS.
+Recommended instead of `-online`.

 - `-online`: Use the legacy backup format.
-Not recommended.
+Only use if `-portable` cannot be used.

 - `[ -host <host:port> ]`: Host and port for InfluxDB OSS instance .
 Default value is `'127.0.0.1:8088'`.
 Required for remote connections.
 Example: `-host 127.0.0.1:8088`